 I think over all these forty years that is why I didn't tell my children more of what a wonderful mom she was.
 How she loved me so much.
 I never describe her or tell my children the stories she told me.
 I realized I was ashamed that I didn't know or see her depression or signs of mental illness.
 I was angry I couldn't save her.
 If I knew then what I knew now, there was a chance.

 Pushing forward to current years.
 I have felt anxiety, I have felt myself losing control and felt depression.
 I currently started going to a wellness coach because my stress and borderline depression was coming to an overload.
 Over all these years I was taking care of everyone else and not taking care of me.
 In my process of finding myself I found that I never got over my mother's suicide.
-In today's world we don't have to sweep it under the rug, there doesn't need to be the skeleton in the closet and very well we don't have to suffer on our own.
+In today's world we don't have to sweep it under the rug, there doesn't need to be the skeleton in the closet and we don't have to suffer on our own.
 We shouldn't be afraid to talk to someone.

 I was glad to come across the ADAA website.
 After listening and reading about others and their battles, I felt assured to tell my story about how my mother's suicide affected me.

 One time someone close said to me, years later, that she didn't know what to say.
 If she would of known what she knows now, she would of been there.
 We need to gather together and know that we have each other.
-No matter how big the grief, sadness and anxiety can ease this with help and support.
+No matter how big the grief, sadness and anxiety can ease with help and support.
 Mental wellness and self-care can help so much as it is helping me everyday move forward.
 I am no longer going to fight the everlasting suicide that I was left from my mothers pain.
 I will be part of the change to leave it behind as well as be part of others that need to know.
 My mental health is important to my husband, children, and grandchildren and I want to enjoy more years with them.